Stay in touch by subscribing to our RSS feeds.

 - RSS feeds are also easier to manage because the feeds are grouped together by feed, showing at a glance how many items you have not yet read.

-Some Web browsers are equipped to automatically read and subscribe to RSS feeds.
+Some web browsers are equipped to automatically read and subscribe to RSS feeds.
 If yours is not, you first have to download a feed reader or news aggregator from the Internet, many of which are available free of charge.
-You will then have to copy and paste the links below to your feed reader.
+You will then have to copy and paste the links above to your feed reader.
 Detailed subscription instructions will be included in your feed reader.